openmina/mina-ci/README.md

 Notes:

-- For now in the `Branch` field, you have to specify `openmina-berkeley`, i.e. the branch we have all our modified helm charts in.
+- For now, in the `Branch` field, you have to specify `openmina-berkeley`, i.e. the branch we have all our modified helm charts in.
 To pick a branch to build the image from, you have to specify `MINA_BRANCH`.
 If you want to build from a branch that is in a different repository (e.x.: MinaProtocol/mina), you have to specify two parameters `MINA_REPO` and `MINA_BRANCH`.

-- The namespace has to be prepared beforhand to include all the resources (like secrets).
-Currently we have only one namespace available: `testnet-default`.
+- The namespace has to be prepared beforehand to include all the resources (like secrets).
+Currently, we have only one namespace available: `testnet-default`.

 ### Testnet network specification